wireapp/integration-docs/docs/02-manage-apps/02-edit-app.md

 # Edit App

-You can update your app’s logo, name, category, or description at any time.
+You can update your app’s logo, name, category, or description

 ## On desktop (macOS, Windows, or on Wire for web)